mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 other malcontents who could be armed and dangerous.
 Boarding parties must be prepared for this possibility because their lives might very well depend upon it.
-Preventing a ‘reverse boarding’ by sealing the airlock is standard operating procedure.
+Preventing a ‘reverse boarding' by sealing the airlock is standard operating procedure.

 After the boarding party is inserted, observation of the